Eat Static Interview

 This time we talk to a fellow star traveler!
-Meet Merve Perpler from Eat Static!

 Eat Static: Thanks a lot!
 Actually, it all began as a 3 piece.
-Joie and I were already working together as Wooden Baby then the third member Steve Everitt joined and we became Eat Static (Wikipedia).
+Joie and I were already working together as Wooden Baby then third member Steve Everitt joined and we became Eat Static.
 Steve left in 94 to concentrate on raising a son and doing music for television.
 He is one of the most successful guys at that in the country now.
 Joie left in 2008.
 I’m the last man standing!

-Psychedelic Magazine: But you didn’t stick to one music genre.
+P.M.
+But you didn’t stick to one music genre.

-Eat Static: obviously the main influence in our stuff is the science fiction/alien thing.
+Eat Static: Obviously, the main influence in our stuff is the science fiction/alien thing.
 The area I grew up in was a UFO hotspot and I was visiting my first crop circles in the 70s.
 Joie and I also had a love of old B movies featuring aliens and monsters so it was bound to come out in our music! they married well together!
 Sounds wise, we both (and still do) love old analog synths.
 Synths you can feel sound real and are very tweakable while you play.

-Psychedelic Magazine: Nowadays is it only Psychedelic Trance you get involved with?
+P.M.
+Nowadays is it only Psychedelic Trance you get involved with?

-Psychedelic Magazine: Being around for the last two and a half decades you have seen the scene’s evolution better than most!
+P.M.
+Being around for the last two and a half decades you have seen the scene’s evolution better than most!
 Which period would you call the “golden years” of Psy Trance?
 Or maybe you think they have yet to come?

-Psychedelic Magazine: You have worked along with many artists over the years, which are your latest collaborations?
+P.M.
+You have worked along with many artists over the years, which are your latest collaborations?

-Psychedelic Magazine: Your studio must be blasting!
+P.M.
+Your studio must be blasting!
 Tell us a few of your favorite toys in it!

 Eat Static: still doing the Radio shows which I enjoy a lot! have also been teaching at a couple of different colleges in Israel and have been doing a lot of mastering of late.

-Psychedelic Magazine: Where do you enjoy performing the most?
+P.M.
+Where do you enjoy performing the most?
 Indoor parties or Open Air Festivals, and why is that?

 Eat Static: Festivals for sure!
 Especially the ones in nice warm places.
 Israel is a favorite along with Croatia, Portugal Hungary, and Japan.

-Psychedelic Magazine: In which festivals will we see you this summer?
+P.M.
+At which festivals will we see you this summer?

-Psychedelic Magazine: A few hints for new producers?
+P.M.
+A few hints for new producers?

 Eat Static: best producers I have heard this year are the greeks!
 I kid you not!
-The nu school of trance guys is really impressing me with their passion and drive.
+The nu school of trance guys are really impressing me with their passion and drive.
 Martian Arts, Audioform, Black Noise.
 All doing the biz.
 As for advice?
 Do your own thing!
 Don’t copy others!
 Make your own sounds!
 Sitch those sample CDs!
 Enjoy yourself making the music!

-Psychedelic Magazine: Your special message to the psy-world?
+P.M.
+Your special message to the psy-world?

 Eat Static: prepare for upgrades.
 I’m coming to get you.